 What an Autism-Friendly Vacation Needs to Have

 This family has tried other resorts and other styles of vacation.
-When they traveled to the Bahamas and mountains in North Carolina – two very different trips -- they had security come to room complaining about noise.
+When they traveled to the Bahamas and mountains in North Carolina – two very different trips — they had security come to their room complaining about noise.

 One important thing the Guarneri’s need is a safety kit, which the hotel provides.
 “Sophia wanders,” notes Stacy, “so we have to have latches on door and a key for the bathroom lock.”
 Hotels that provide baby-proofing kits with safety covers for electrical outlets and bumpers for sharp furniture corners are also a good choice for those with mental disabilities.